allan-pires/allan-pires/README.md

 # 💼 Work stuff

-💻 Software Engineer since 2015 and still has no idea what is doing
+💻 Software Engineer since 2015 and still can't exit vim

 🛠️ Helped to design, code, test and maintain complex and resilient systems at large scale